Silex/elmacro/README.md

   (next-line 1 1))
 ```

-You can now use `capitalize-line-last-word` in your emacs lisp code :)
+You can now do `M-x upcase-last-word` or call it from your elisp code :)